nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

 }
 ```

-If errors have occurred in the form, the following object is built and pushed to the data layer:
+If errors have occurred in the form (e.g. required fields were not filled in), the following object is built and pushed to the data layer:

 ```javascript
 {